How Bridge to Kubernetes works

 - Sets up the environment in Visual Studio so the service on your development computer can access the same variables as if it were running on the cluster.

 - Updates your hosts file to map services on your cluster to local IP addresses on your development computer.
 These hosts file entries allow code running on your development computer to make requests to other services running in your cluster.
-To update your hosts file, Bridge to Kubernetes will ask for administrator access on your development computer when connecting to your cluster.
+To update your hosts file, Bridge to Kubernetes needs administrator access on your development computer.

 - Starts running and debugging your code on your development computer.
-If necessary, Bridge to Kubernetes will free required ports on your development computer by stopping services or processes that are currently using those ports.
+If necessary, Bridge to Kubernetes frees required ports on your development computer by stopping services or processes that are currently using those ports.

 In addition, Bridge to Kubernetes provides a way to replicate environment variables and mounted files available to pods in your cluster on your development computer through the

 KubernetesLocalProcessConfig.yaml file.
 You can also use this file to create new environment variables and volume mounts.

 For the duration of the connection to the cluster, plus 15 minutes, Bridge to Kubernetes runs a process called EndpointManager with admin permissions on your local computer.

 You can debug in parallel, with multiple services.
 Launch as many instances of Visual Studio as services you want to debug.
 Make sure that your services listen on different ports locally.
 Configure and debug them separately.
 Isolation isn't supported in this scenario.

 The KubernetesLocalProcessConfig.yaml file allows you to replicate environment variables and mounted files available to your pods in your cluster.
 When you use Visual Studio, the KubernetesLocalConfig.yaml file must be in the same directory as the project file for the service.
 For more information, see Configure Bridge to Kubernetes.